sts10/medic/readme.markdown

 \* If you're new to torrents, [Transmission](https://transmissionbt.com) is a decent choice for an application to download torrents, which apparently works on Mac and Windows.
 (Personally, on Kubuntu, I used [KTorrent](https://www.kde.org/applications/internet/ktorrent/).)
 Once you have Transmission or another torrent-handling application installed, click the green "torrent" button on [the Pwned Passwords site](https://haveibeenpwned.com/Passwords).
 Save the (very small) `.torrent` file to your computer, then open that file with your torrent-downloading software.
 You may have to click "OK" or "Start", but once you do you'll be (probably slowly) downloading hundreds of millions of hashed passwords.

-### Running the tool

-1. While in the folder of this tool, run `cargo run --release` or `cargo run`
-2. Make a choice from the presented menu (see above).
-3. Follow the subsequent instructions.

-### Paranoid mode

-If you're worried about this tool sending any information over the internet without your knowledge, you can run it in "Paranoid mode".

-In "Paranoid mode", Medic can only open KeePass databases if your computer is **disconnected** from the internet.

-To run Medic in Paranoid mode, run `cargo run --release -- -p`.
-You'll be presented with a more-limited menu of options.
-Before making a menu choice, turn off your connection to the internet.
+## Limitations

+Currently, this tool only works if your KeePass database uses the Key Derivation Function (KDF) called "AES-KDF (KDBX 3.1)".
+It cannot open KeePass databases that use either AES-KDF (KDBX 4) or Argon2.
+I believe this is a limitation of the otherwise amazing [keepass-rs crate](https://github.com/sseemayer/keepass-rs).

+If you use either of these incompatible KDFs, you can still use this tool by either (a) switching your db to "AES-KDF (KDBX 3.1)" or (b) exporting your database to a CSV file (see below).

-### How I chose to use this tool
+## How I choose to use this tool

 1. [Download the PwnedPasswords list](https://haveibeenpwned.com/Passwords) (11 GB compressed, 22GB extracted).
 2. Open your KeePass database in KeePassXC or whatever desktop app you use to open your database.
 3. Export your KeePass database to a CSV file (In KeePassXC: `Database` menu > "Export to CSv...")
 (Heads up, this file includes your passwords, so be careful).
 4. Lock your KeePass database.
 5. Clone down this tool and set it up following the instructions above.
-6. Run Medic by entering the following command: `cargo run --release`
+6. Run Medic by entering the following command: `cargo run --release -- -h=pwnedpasswords.txt -c <my-database>.csv`
-7. Choose to perform the offline PwnedPasswords check.
-Optional: Search for weak or duplicate passwords.
-Copy and paste results in a new, local text document.
-8. When finished, securely delete that exported CSV file.
+7. When finished, securely delete that exported CSV file.
 If on MacOS, run `srm <file_name>.csv`.
 On Ubuntu-based Linux distross, try `shred -ufv --iterations=45 <file_name>.csv`.
 Your sensitive data should now be safely deleted, but feel free to securely delete Medic itself if so inclined.

 ## To do